5.

 Development of velocity profile in diffuser throat

-5.9
+page 5.9

-Pressure loss
+Pressure loss in diffusers

 Effect of cone diffuser angle on pressure loss

-A scale diagram is given in [Dejč, 1967, p.
+A scale chart is given in [Dejč, 1967, p.
 382].

 Practical solutions for space-constrained diffusers

-5.10
+page 5.10

 Supersonic diffusers

-In realistic conditions, the best flow stability is achieved by supersonic diffusers that have stepped flow deceleration (Figure 14).
-These are shaped to produce successive oblique shock waves at certain points with progressively greater slope, so that the last wave at the narrowest point of the diffuser is normal3..
+In realistic conditions, the best flow stability is achieved by supersonic diffusers that have stepped flow deceleration (Figure 552).
+These are shaped to produce successive oblique shock waves at certain points with progressively greater slope, so that the last wave at the narrowest point of the diffuser is normal.
 Supersonic stepped diffusers are easy to design because the behaviour of oblique shock waves is well studied and described.
 Thus, in these cases, the losses that shock waves can cause are always taken into account.
-The diffusers in Figure 14 are jet engine diffusers and ensure that subsonic flow will enter the engine even during supersonic flight.
+The diffusers in Figure 552 are jet engine diffusers and ensure that subsonic flow will enter the engine even during supersonic flight.

 Supersonic diffusers with stepped flow deceleration